Page updated 03/01/2022

 BUILDING PERMIT AND INSPECTION FEES

-- State of Wisconsin ‘New Home’ uniform building seal is $35 or current fee plus S&H
+- State of Wisconsin ‘New Home’ uniform building seal is current fee plus S&H

 - New one- & two-family dwelling construction fee: (ICC Building Valuation Data Cost per group / category x the inspection fee multiplier x square foot) with an $800 minimum.